riya448/Pizza-sales----SQL/README.md

 ## How to Run
 1.  **Database:** Execute the provided SQL script in your SQL environment to generate the KPI tables.
-2.  **Visuals:** Open the `.pbix` file in Power BI Desktop to interact with the sales filters and charts.
-3.  **Reporting:** Review the included presentation for a summary of findings and business recommendations.
+2.  **Reporting:** Review the included presentation for a summary of findings and business recommendations.